Neon Deploy: Learn how Neon helps developers ship faster with Postgres. Grab your ticket

 }' | jq

-The response includes information about the roles, the ready-to-use database (neondb), the primary branch (main), and the read-write compute endpoint that is created with the project.
+The response includes information about the role, the database, the default branch, and the primary read-write compute that is created with the project.

 Response body